Colombian peace process: September—December 2012: General Agreement, delegations and installation of dialogues

-A General Agreement for the Termination of the Conflict and the Construction of a Stable and Lasting Peace (Acuerdo General para la terminación del conflicto y la construcción de una paz estable y duradera) was signed by representatives of the Colombian government and the FARC on August 26, 2012 in Havana, Cuba.
-The agreement set a road map for the initiation of a formal peace process, set the rules by which the negotiations would operate and established a five-point thematic agenda.
+A General Agreement for the Termination of the Conflict and the Construction of a Stable and Lasting Peace (Acuerdo General para la terminación del conflicto y la construcción de una paz estable y duradera) was signed by representatives of the Colombian government and the FARC on August 26, 2012, in Havana, Cuba.
+The agreement set a road map for the initiation of a formal peace process, established the rules by which the negotiations would operate, and outlined a five-point thematic agenda.

 The six thematic issues to be discussed are integral rural development, political participation, end of the conflict (including bilateral and definite ceasefire and cessation of hostilities, and surrender of weapons), solution to the problem of illicit drugs and victims; and ratification, implementation and verification.

 As per the agreement, each delegation is composed of up to 30 people, with up to 10 participating in sessions and five being plenipotentiaries.
-The discussions at the negotiation table are private, but periodic reports are issued and a mechanism to receive proposals from individuals and organizations was set up.
+The discussions at the negotiation table are private, but periodic reports are issued, and a mechanism to receive proposals from individuals and organizations was set up.
 One of the major principles of the negotiations has been that 'nothing is agreed upon until everything is agreed upon'.

 Compared to past peace processes, the current peace process began with a defined agenda with a limited number of issues to be discussed.
-In addition, it was the first peace process with the FARC where the 'end of the conflict' and the surrender of weapons by the guerrilla was explicitly listed, and identified as the end goal.
+In addition, it was the first peace process with the FARC where the 'end of the conflict' and the surrender of weapons by the guerrilla were explicitly listed and identified as the end goal.